 The Last Book in the Universe by Rodman Philbrick (2000) Back before everybody and their mom was writing about post-apocalyptic worlds, Philbrick created this intriguing tale about a world where some people are genetically improved, and the new drug of choice is “mind-probing.”
 I like to call this novel “A Clockwork Orange for children” because the narrator’s post-apocalyptic slang gives the book a hip-yet-frightening vibe.
 The slang is also a great way to teach kids about using context clues to figure out the meanings of unfamiliar words.
 (P.S.
 This is a middle grade novel and hence the plot is nothing like A Clockwork Orange; don’t be afraid to give this book to a child!)

 Charlotte Sometimes by Penelope Farmer (1969) I love this book so much – where to begin?
 Well, it inspired the song “Charlotte Sometimes” by the Cure — Robert Smith said that he loves this book so much he actually used lines from it in the lyrics of “Charlotte Sometimes.”
 So that’s pretty cool.
 It’s also a wonderfully-absorbing novel involving time travel, séances, and girls at a solemn British boarding school during World War I. Smart and beautifully melancholy, it’s the perfect book for snuggling up with on a cold, rainy day.

 The Trumpet of the Swan by E.B.
 White (1970) Of course you’ve read Charlotte’s Web, but have you read this one?
 About a swan who learns to play the trumpet and becomes a nightclub sensation, this middle grade novel is absolutely charming.
-And somehow, White manages to make everything — even a swan getting a room at a hotel — sound totally plausible.
+And somehow, White manages to make everything — even a swan getting a room at a hotel — seem totally plausible.

 Many Waters by Madeline L’Engle (1986) Sure, we all love A Wrinkle in Time (see my recent post about A Wrinkle in Time), but I think this story, about the twins from Wrinkle (Sandy and Dennys) going back in time to just before the great biblical flood, might be my favorite.
 It’s fascinating, beautifully-written, and a little bit racy at times!
 (Racy for eleven-year-olds, so don’t worry about giving it to a preteen.)
 I highly recommend it.